Killing Eve – A Case Study in Analysing Show Fandom

 - During 2020 Killing Eve Wikipedia page views tripled, following the airing of season three

 - While Killing Eve fandom in the US is broadly consistent with streaming crime-hit Money Heist, viewing penetration among the age group is significantly higher, underlining the higher fandom return on investment for the Killing Eve brand

 - US Killing Eve fans are digitally savvy, with digital subscriptions at three times the consumer average and being four percentage points more likely to have an iPhone or an iPad than the consumer average

 - However, US Killing Eve fans significantly under index for cord cutting, with Comcast being their preferred pay-TV operator

-This report is a review of trends and data established on Killing Eve engagement from XXX 2018 to XXX 2020 in the leading English-speaking markets of the US, UK, Canada, and Australia.
+This report is a review of trends and data established on Killing Eve engagement from 2018 to 2020 in the leading English-speaking markets of the US, UK, Canada, and Australia.
 MIDiA Research fields quarterly brand tracker consumer surveys in key countries for insight data and aggregates third-party indicator data to track demand globally from Wikipedia, google searches, social and critique sites.
 MIDiA specifically asks the demographically-weighted survey respondents the following three key questions on shows:

 Awareness: Do you know this show?

 Viewing: Have you watched this show in the previous months?

 Fandom: Please indicate using a scale of to how much you like the show (MIDiA then assigns respondents who choose and as fans of the show).